appacitive/builder-docs/server/javascript/samples/employee-directory/index.md

 **Note**: We suggest using the client key as API key to maintain security and controlled access on your data.

-### 3.3 App Structure
+### 3.3 Code Walkthrough

 Employee Directory is a single page application: *index.html* is essentially empty.
 Views are injected into and removed from the DOM as needed.
 Even though it is a single page application, the Backbone.js Router makes it easy to keep the different states of the app *bookmarkable* and *deep-linkable*.

 All Appacitive related models and collections are present in `model-appacitive-com.js`.
-We use the concept of relationships in this tutorial
+We use the concept of <a href="http://help.appacitive.com/v1.0/index.html#javascript/data_connections" target="_blank">relationships <i class="glyphicon glyphicon-share-alt"></i></a> in this tutorial.

 * <b>One-to-Many association</b>.
-A one-to-many (Manager-to-Employees) association is defined in the `Employee` model as a collection of employees (the direct reports).
+A `manages` relationship is defined between employees labelled as *Manager-to-Employee*.
+This relationship is defined in the `Employee` model as a collection of employees (the direct reports).
 The initialize functions sets `reports` property in the employee model with a new instance of `Reports Collection`.
-That collection is populated with reporting employees from the result of `Graph API` query, which is called by employee objects `fetchDetails` method.
+That collection is populated with reporting employees from the result of `Graph API` query, on employee fetch.

 ```javascript
 // To initialize reports collection